yarokon/idearium/debriefs/training-15-debrief/index.md

 * We added `REDOCLY_AUTHORIZATION` to variables (as described in the info), but it is supposed to be added to the secrets section.
 Please also consider providing a path: [Creating configuration variables for a repository](https://docs.github.com/en/actions/writing-workflows/choosing-what-your-workflow-does/variables#creating-configuration-variables-for-a-repository).
 * Change Item #5: Commit and push => Commit and push to the remote repo.
 * Add a final step as a clickable button: Done, you can close this modal window.

+## Content protection 🚨
+* You can override files or add files without permission to any path in Reunite.
+It only works if the repo is connected via an external Git provider.
+In this case, it will not create a PR but pushes changes directly to the main branch.
+* We should have a separate environment for each project to prevent pushing changes to another project or somehow confirm which directories are allowed for pushing.
+👍 It's good that we do not allow pushing to the root / directory.
+👍 Content pushed to some folders will not be overwritten (unless file names match, in which case it will).

 ## What did you find confusing?